 Wildlife has also been shown to change daily habits such as inverting day and night activity to be less active when dogs are present and increased activity when they are absent.

-Wildlife perceive dogs as predators and are more alert when they are present causing stress hormone levels to elevate.
+Wildlife perceives dogs as predators and is more alert when they are present causing stress hormone levels to elevate.
 This can have long-term impacts such as reduced reproduction, growth, and compromised immune systems.

 dogs cause death by transmitting deadly diseases including rabies, giardia, distemper, parvovirus, and toxoplasmosis.
 Additionally, wildlife can transmit diseases to domestic animals.

-Dogs can chase and kill wildlife species such as fish, reptiles, amphibians, rabbits, squirrels, deer, or fox.
+Dogs can chase and kill wildlife species such as fish, reptiles, amphibians, rabbits, squirrels, deer, or foxes.